All Episodes

 Give me a break.

-None of that's gonna happen here.
+None of that's going to happen here.

 So they're doubling down on the pressure on the Republicans.